johanarnor/dental-bot/README.md

 A small bot which scrapes last minutes appointments from Folktandvården Stockholm.

-List of available clinics: https://www.folktandvardenstockholm.se/vara-kliniker/sok-klinik/?q=*
+See https://www.folktandvardenstockholm.se/webbokning/boka-sista-minuten/ to test in in the browser.

-Built with node & mongo, and runs on AWS lambda.
+Built with node & prisma (MongoDB Atlas), and runs on Heroku.